semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Changed

-* Fixed issue where empty tables in `pyproject.toml` files would fail to parse.
 * **OCaml**: Switched to a tree-sitter-based parser instead of the Menhir parser.
 * **Rust**: Updated the parser used for Rust.